Make-School-Courses/FEW-2.2-Web-Design-and-Advanced-CSS/Assignments/assignment-3-SASS.md

 For part two you should work with anotehr student.
 Between the two of you come up with a 2 minute presentation on a technique you used with SASS and Type.
 You need to show a code sample in a GitHub gist.

 The goal is show a simple technique that anyone in class could apply to their work.
+A code sample and live example of the technique.

 ### Deliverable